Accounts and audits in incorporated associations

 The auditor must be independent and be one of the following:

-Committee members or anyone with influence in the association can't conduct the audit (including people who work with them – eg staff member of treasurer's local business).
+Committee members or anyone with influence in the association can't conduct the audit (including people who work with them, such as staff members of the treasurer's local business).

-The auditor’s report is given to the committee no more than five months after the end of the association's financial year and states if:
+The auditor’s report is given to the committee no more than 5 months after the end of the association's financial year and states if:

 • recorded activities and finances are accurate